Frequently Asked Questions

-- It is your choice whether or not you disclose your disability, even to your professors.
-If you want to receive accommodations, you must provide documentation of your disability to the Office of Disability Services (ODS).
+It is your choice whether or not you disclose your disability.
+If you want to receive accommodations, you must provide documentation of your disability to the Office of Disability Services.

 How do I document my disability?

-- You need to provide a statement from a competent medical professional (a doctor, psychiatrist, or other medical professional), that verifies the functional limitations caused by your disability.
+You need to provide a statement from a Qualified Licensed Provider (a doctor, psychiatrist, or other medical professional), that verifies the functional limitations caused by your disability.
 For example, a student that has a diagnosis of cerebral palsy may have difficulty writing.
 The functional limitations may include lack of fine motor control.
-Recommended accommodations may include a scribe or the use of voice activation software during exams and a note taker for classes.

 When should I provide documentation?

-- You are strongly encouraged to complete an application and provide medical documentation before the term in which you are needing the services starts.
+You are strongly encouraged to complete an application and provide supporting documentation before the term in which you are needing the services starts.
 We need to have these materials before you can receive accommodations and services through the Office of Disability Services.